cj-mills/christianjmills/_posts/2022-4-7-Notes-on-Transformers-Book-04.md

 ------

-**Define a function that returns the loss and predicted labels for a single batch.**
+**Define a function that returns the loss and predicted labels for a single batch**
 ```python
 from torch.nn.functional import cross_entropy
 ```